 UNDERGRADUATE & GRADUATE INTERNATIONAL STUDENT HEALTH INSURANCE

 Undergraduate and graduate students entering in the Fall semester with F-1 and J-1 visas are required to purchase a mandatory United Health Care plan.
-Fall semester coverage will begin August 1, 2019 and Spring semester coverage will begin January 1, 2020.
+Fall semester coverage will begin August 1, and Spring semester coverage will begin January 1.
 More information is available at the United Health Care Student Resources webpage .
-Alternate insurance with minimal coverage is available.
-Please contact the International Education Center for details.

 The University System of Georgia requires immunization documents from every newly admitted and readmitted student.
 Georgia College will forward to each newly admitted student a Certificate of Immunization form that is to be competed by the student's physician or health facility official verifying that the student has received the required immunizations.
 Students enrolling at GC must document the following immunizations: two MMR (Measles, Mumps and Rubela), Varicella (Chicken Pox), Tetanus, and Hepatitis B (Hepatitis B is required if you are 18 or under and strongly recommended if over 18).
 In addition, students living in University Housing are strongly recommended to receive an immunization for Meningitis and should inform themselves about the risks of the disease at www.uhs.uga.edu.